babylonhealth/ios-playbook/Cookbook/Technical-Documents/FastlaneMatch.md

 ## Several Targets and Teams

-Recommended practice is to have on branch per team.
+The recommended practice is to have one branch per team.
 Enterprise team related certificates (development and distribution) are stored in the develop branch of the certificates repo managed by Match.
 Appstore releated certificates (distribution) are stored in the branch named by the AppStore team id.

 It can happen that code signing certificates for more than one target or type are needed for a build.
 This can be handled by making several calls to match.
 This is how it can be done in a Ruby script, note that the `git_branch` argument refers to the branch in fastlane match repository: